 5. Find the Perfect Lighting

-Light control gives you the power to dim lights as needed, or simply turn them on and off.
-Lighting is key to having an immersive home theater experience, so keep out natural light, or light from other rooms, and paint the theater room the darkest color possible.
+Light control gives you the power to dim lights as needed or simply turn them on and off.
+Lighting is key to having an immersive home theater experience, so keep out natural light or light from other rooms.
+Consider installing accent lighting on your walls or floor to help illuminate the walking areas while keeping the room dim when you’re watching a movie or your favorite TV shows.

 6. Choose Seating Arrangements